Transparent dark purple Insurte logo

 How do I apply for a Croatia visa?

-The Croatian visa application process varies based on the reason for your stay.
-Once you've determined the right visa type, you’ll be able to gather the required documents and book an appointment to submit your application to the nearest Croatian embassy or consulate in your country of nationality.
+The Croatian visa application process includes a few steps but is generally straightforward.
+Once you've determined the type of visa you need, you’ll be able to gather the required documents and book an appointment to submit your application to the nearest Croatian embassy or consulate.

 Can I apply for a Croatia visa online?

-No. You must apply for a Croatia visa in person.
-While Croatia does not currently offer a fully online visa application process, you can start by filling out an application form online before completing the process in person at an embassy or consulate.
+No. You must apply for a Croatian visa in person.
+While Croatia does not currently offer a fully online visa application process, you can start by filling out an application form online and then complete the process in person at a visa application center or diplomatic mission in your country of residence.

-In the coming years, you will be able to apply for a Croatia visa online through the official EU VAP platform.
+In the coming years, you will be able to apply for a Croatian visa online through the official EU VAP platform.
 At this time, EU VAP hasn’t gone into effect yet, but it’s expected to be operational by 2030.
+Some countries may even offer it before that.

-Applying for a visa through EU VAP is mostly online.
-There is one mandatory in-person part of the process, and that’s biometric collection.
+That said, applying for a visa through EU VAP is only mostly online.
+There is one mandatory in-person part of the process, and that’s biometric collection, which will happen at a visa application center.

 For short-term stays, such as tourism or business, the visa process is generally straightforward if you meet the requirements.
 Long-term visas, including work or study permits, may require additional documentation and time for approval.